PacificBiosciences/sawfish/docs/user_guide.md

 supporting the reference in output fields such as allele depth (`AD`).
 This protocol matches standard SV caller formatting conventions.
 Users interested in a more detailed output format, such as representing overlapping read support on the VCF `<*>` allele can request this for prioritization.

+##### CNV genotypes

+CNVs that have not been merged to a breakpoint-based SV call follow a slightly different genotype formatting convention compared to other SVs in the sawfish output.
+For a diploid region of the genome, all copy number 0 calls will have genotype `0/0`, and copy number 1 calls will have genotype `0/1`.
+For any copy number gain (copy number 3 or higher), the genotype will be `./1`, reflecting that sawfish has only analyzed the aggregate sample copy number without any allele-specific copy number estimate.
+The `./1` genotype reflects that one allele is duplicated, and the other allele's copy number status is unknown, it may be lost, unchanged, or, for copy number or 4 and up, duplicated as well.

 #### Phasing